ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 **Example 1: Creating views and dictionaries and then exporting them for use in other modules**

 This example creates the views FirstName and NotFirstName.
-The view FirstName collects information about the first names that are represented in the FirstNamesDictionary dictionary.
-The other view collects the names that remain when you exclude the first names.
+The view FirstName collects information about the given names that are represented in the FirstNamesDictionary dictionary.
+The other view collects the names that remain when you exclude the given names.
 Two dictionaries are necessary to make the text extraction easier.
-One dictionary contains all of the first names that you want to search for.
-The second dictionary, LastNamesDictionary, contains the last names to search for.
+One dictionary contains all of the given names that you want to search for.
+The second dictionary, LastNamesDictionary, contains the surnames to search for.
 The FirstNamesDictionary dictionary is exported so that it can be used in other modules.
 The FirstName and the NotFirstName views are also exported so that they can be imported and used in other modules, such as module person in Example 2.

 ```
 module personName;